What is Cetuximab?

 Cetuximab may affect the alertness, hence operating activities such as driving vehicle or operating heavy machinery is not advised.

-Effect of overdose of Cetuximab
+Effect of overdose

 Overdosing does not happen as it is given by trained medical professionals.
 Serious adverse effects may be possible if overdosage happens in large quantities.
 Emergency medical care shall be taken if any overdosage happens.